 Chinese Consul General Zhu Weimin requested a change in the 90 day reporting procedure as well, citing the large numbers of Chinese students who attend Chiang Mai schools who cannot take time off from school to travel to Immigration to report.
 He suggested they open on the weekends for those who have jobs and classes.

-You can obtain Thai residency after you have had more than 3 Thai marriage visa or Thai retirement visas in a row without a break.
+You can obtain Thai residency after you have had more than 3 Thai marriage visa.
+This or Thai retirement visas in a row without a break.
 You can then move towards making the annual application for permanent residency.
 The government allocates the percentages by nationalities each year.
 Example 100 Indians and 100 Americans for the year.
-If you are from India and the allocation is full then you have to try again the following year even is no Americans applied for it.
+If you are from India and the allocation is full.
+Then you have to try again the following year even is no Americans applied for it.